Hexxelated/COSC4331-Project-Final/README.md

 ## How to use the files
 ### `STR_SUMO_win.py` & `target_vehicles_generation_protocols_win.py`
-After downloading STR-SUMO, place these 2 files in the `core` directory
+After downloading STR-SUMO, place these 2 files in the `core` directory (if you are using Windows).

 ### `AstarController.py`
-After downloading STR-SUMO, place this file in the `controller` directory
+After downloading STR-SUMO, place this file in the `controller` directory.

 ### `experiment.py`
 After downloading STR-SUMO, place this file in the root of the repository.